mediamonks/richmedia-docs/richmediarc.md

 {
   "settings": {
     "entry": {
+      "bundleName": "${content.type}_${settings.size.width}x${settings.size.height}", // not required: can modify the bundle output.
       "js": "./script/main.js", // required: points to the starting js file.
-      "html": "./index.html" // required: points to the main html file.
+      "html": "./index.html", // required: points to the main html file.
       "html": "./index.hbs" // required: or you can point to a handlebar file },
     "size": {
-      "width": 300, // required: width of richmedia unit "height": 600 // required: height of richmedia unit }
+      "width": 300, // required: width of richmedia unit "height": 600 // required: height of richmedia unit },
+    "optimizations": {
+      "css": false, // by default is enabled
+      "image": false, // by default is enabled
+      "js": false, // by default is enabled
+      "html": false // by default is enabled
+    }
   },
   "content": {  // not required: can put anything in here.